PRP Therapy for Hair Loss

 Most patients start noticing the benefits around two to three months after their first treatment.
 We recommend three to four sessions for the best results, with a gap of four weeks between each session.

-7. Are There Any Risks?
+7. Are There Any Risks of PRP Therapy for Hair Loss?

 PRP Therapy is a natural procedure that doesn’t use any foreign materials or animal derivatives.
 Research shows that PRP obtained from a patient’s blood is safe, with a very minimal risk of complications and/or allergic reactions.
 As the platelets are obtained from the patient’s own blood, there is no risk of disease transmission through transfusion or the risk of rejection.
 You should, however, seek out a board-certified physician’s office.
 Even though a nurse may perform the treatment, the physician should be on the premises to see you before and after your treatment.